Single-particle versus many-body phase coherence in an interacting Fermi gas: General definitions and case of a free fermion gas

-Remarkably, such expression represents the expectation value of the one-body density matrix of a non-interacting Fermi gas for a completely filled lattice, when the hopping between different sites is inhibited by the Pauli principle and it forms a band insulator.
-By measuring the correlation at such filling, one can obtain this term.
-In alternative, the knowledge of the lattice properties allows to theoretically evaluate it.
-The one-body correlator $\langle c_k^\dagger c_j \rangle$ can be determined by solving the non-interacting Schroedinger equation under periodic boundary conditions.
+Such expression corresponds to the expectation value of the one-body density matrix of a non-interacting Fermi gas for a completely filled lattice, when the hopping between different sites is inhibited by the Pauli principle and it forms a band insulator.
+Its value can be obtained from the knowledge of the lattice properties.
+This term can be experimentally obtained by a separate measurement of the correlator at large filling.
+The knowledge of this term would hence allow to highlight at best the spiral interferogram.

+For non-interacting fermions, the one-body correlator $\langle \hat c_k^\dagger \hat c_j \rangle$ can be determined by solving the non-interacting Schroedinger equation under periodic boundary conditions.
 An explicit calculation yields:

 where $\{n\}$ is the set of integer quantum numbers labelling the energy levels of the Fermi sphere, whose value depends on the applied flux $\Omega$.

 Hence, the relevant noise correlator for spiral interferograms reads: